 Once you’ve selected your topic, it’s time to prepare for your shoot.
 YouTube Shorts don’t need as much preparation as you would with a more formal video, but you’ll still want to ensure everything is ready to go to create a strong and appealing video.

 Make sure the lighting is right, have all of your points figured out when giving tips or relaying news, and record a few takes and ample footage overall to give you some options in post-production.

 Step 3: Record Your Video

-The next step is to record your video using either your mobile device or another camera.
+Now it’s time to record your video!
+You can use either your mobile device, a tablet, or another camera.

 Just remember that YouTube shorts are in vertical format, so it’s best to use a mobile device with a vertical camera option to record.